Target Population, Access Frame, Sample

 The contents of the access frame, in comparison to the target population, and the method used to select units from the frame to be in the sample are important factors in determining whether or not the data can be considered representative of the target population.
 If the access frame is not representative of the target population, then the data from the sample is most likely not representative either.
 And, if the units are sampled in a biased manner, problems with representativeness also arise.

-EXAMPLE: Informal Rewards and Peer Production.
+What makes members of an online community active?
 Content on Wikipedia is written and edited by volunteers who belong to the Wikipedia community.
 This online community is crucial to the success and vitality of Wikipedia.
 In trying to understand how to incentivize members of online communities, researchers carried out an experiment with Wikipedia contributors as subjects [Restivo and van de Rijt, 2012].
-The target population is the collection of active contributors—those who made at least one contribution to Wikipedia in the month before the start of the study.
+A narrowed version of the general question asks: do informal awards increase the activity of Wikipedia contributors?
+For this experiment, the target population is the collection of active contributors—those who made at least one contribution to Wikipedia in the month before the start of the study.
 Additionally, the target population was further restricted to the top 1% of contributors.
 The access frame eliminated anyone in the population who had received an informal incentive that month.
 The access frame purposely excluded some of the contributors in the population because the researchers want to measure the impact of an incentive and those who had already received one incentive might behave differently.
-(See Fig. 2.2).
+(See Figure 2.2).

 The sample is a randomly selected set of 200 contributors from the frame.
 The sample of contributors were observed for 90 days and digital traces of their activities on Wikipedia were collected.
 Notice that the contributor population is not static; there is regular turnover.
 In the month prior to the start of the study more than 144,000 volunteers produced content for Wikipedia.
 Selecting top contributors from among this group limits the generalizability of the findings, but given the size of the group of top contributors, if they can be influenced by an informal reward to maintain or increase their contributions that is a valuable finding.

-EXAMPLE: 2016 Presidential Election Upset.
+Who will win the election?
 The outcome of the US presidential election in 2016 took many people and many pollsters by surprise.
 Most pre-election polls predicted Clinton would beat Trump by a wide margin.
 Political polling is a type of public opinion survey held prior to an election that attempts to gauge who people will vote for.
-Since opinions change over time, the survey starts with a ‘‘horse-race’’ question, where respondents are asked for whom would they vote in a head-to-head race if the election were tomorrow: Candidate A or Candidate B.
+Since opinions change over time, the focus is reduced to a “horse-race” question, where respondents are asked for whom would they vote in a head-to-head race if the election were tomorrow: Candidate A or Candidate B.

 In these pre-election surveys, the target population consists of those who will vote in the election, which in this example was the 2016 US presidential election.
-However, pollsters can only guess at whether someone will vote in the election so the access frame consists of adults who have a landline or mobile phone (so they can be contacted by the pollster) and are determined to be likely voters (this is usually based on their past voting record, but other factors may be used to determine this).
-The sample is those people in the frame who are chosen according to a random dialing scheme.
-(See Fig. 2.3).
+However, pollsters can only guess at whether someone will vote in the election so the access frame consists of those deemed to be likely voters (this is usually based on their past voting record, but other factors may be used to determine this), and since people are contacted by phone, the access frame is limited to those who have a landline or mobile phone.
+The sample consists of those people in the frame who are chosen according to a random dialing scheme.
+(See Figure 2.3).

-EXAMPLE: Pollution and Health.
-The CalEnviroScreen project studies connections between population health and environmental pollution in California communities.
-The California Environmental Protection Agency (CalEPA) and the California Office of Health Hazard Assessment (OEHHA) and the public developed the CalEnviroScreen project.
-The project uses data collected from several sources, including demographic summaries from the U.S. census, health statistics from the California Office of Statewide Health Planning and Development, and pollution measurements from air monitoring stations around the state maintained by the California Air.
+How do environmental hazards impact an individual’s health?
+To address this question, the California Environmental Protection Agency (CalEPA), the California Office of Health Hazard Assessment (OEHHA), and the public developed the CalEnviroScreen project.
+The project studies connections between population health and environmental pollution in California communities using data collected from several sources that includes demographic summaries from the U.S. census, health statistics from the California Office of Statewide Health Planning and Development, and pollution measurements from air monitoring stations around the state maintained by the California Air.

-Unfortunately, we cannot disaggregate the information in a tract to examine what happens to an individual person.
-This aggregation impacts how we analyze the data and the conclusions that we can draw. \(\blacksquare\)
+Unfortunately, we cannot deaggregate the information in a tract to examine what happens to an individual person.
+This aggregation impacts the question we can address and the conclusions that we can draw.

-These examples have demonstrated some of the configurations a target, access frame, and sample might have, and the exercises provide a few more examples.
+These examples have demonstrated some of the configurations a target, access frame, and sample might have, and the exercises at the end of this chapter provide a few more examples.
 When a frame doesn’t reach everyone, we should consider how this missing information might impact our findings.
 Similarly we ask what might happen when a frame includes those not in the population.
-Additionally, the techniques for drawing the sample can impact how representative of the population the sample is.
-We begin to address this topic in Section 2.5.2.
-When you think about the generalizability of your data findings, you will also want to consider the quality of the instruments and procedures used to collect the data.
+Additionally, the techniques for drawing the sample can affect how representative the sample is of the population.
+When you think about the generalizability of your data findings, you also want to consider the quality of the instruments and procedures used to collect the data.
 If your sample is a census that matches your target, but the information is poorly collected, then your findings will be of little value.
 This is the topic of the next section.